CharlesSieg/website-charlessieg-source/content/_index.md

 ---

 I was an Eagle at [Carlock Elementary School](https://www.unit5.org/carlock) and a Python at [Parkside Junior High School](https://www.unit5.org/pjhs).
-I graduated from [University High School](https://www.uhigh.ilstu.edu).
+Based on my school aptitude tests, I was invited to attend the [Illinois Mathematics and Science Academy](https://www.imsa.edu) (IMSA) but my parents persuaded me into attending and graduating from [University High School](https://www.uhigh.ilstu.edu).
+In retrospect, missing out on attending IMSA was a major mistake, IMHO.

 I attended [Illinois State University](https://illinoisstate.edu) for several years but graduated with a Bachelor of Science degree in Computer Science from [DePaul University](https://www.depaul.edu).
+I was given permission to attend a number of graduate courses as electives and particularly enjoyed studies in [cryptology with Dr. Schaefer](https://www.cdm.depaul.edu/academics/pages/classinfo.aspx?Term=20162&ClassNbr=22966&fid=299338) and [distributed computing](https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?CrseId=006406).

 I'm currently considering enrolling at [Texas A&M University](https://www.tamu.edu) to pursue a [graduate degree in Computer Science](https://engineering.tamu.edu/cse/academics/degrees/cs/mcs).